 She comforted her, stroking the back of her friend's long hair.
 "Of course.
 I have to repay you for everything you and Nicves have done.
 I'll make sure he's safe."

 Nathan's mother backed away, smiling at Ms. Elserin but with tears streaming down her cheeks.
 "I know you will."

 The car finally turned a corner, heading to the shelters.
 Nathan's home was no longer in sight.
-He couldn't help but want to cry.
 He didn't understand any of it.
 Why did his parents have to stay behind?
 When will they be coming back?
 Why couldn't he stay with them?
 All these thoughts ran through his mind, jerking tears into his eyes.

 He then felt a hand lay on his own.
 The boy looked up to his friend Nyla.
-Seldom did she show emotions; growing up in a place of violence where death was seen firsthand constantly, it's no surprise the girl began to shield herself from the rest of the world.
-But, for some reason, she also had tears in her eyes.
+Seldom did she show emotions; growing up in a place of violence where death was seen firsthand constantly, Nathan knew the girl began to shield herself from the rest of the world.
+But, for to his surprise, she also had tears in her eyes.

 "It… it'll be okay."
 She quietly told him.

 "Yea."
 Lukas turned in his seat to reassure his friend.
 "You'll see them again!"